-Pressing the FOCUS button allows the operator to raise or lower the table by pressing the UP or DOWN buttons.
-When the FOCUS button is pressed, the carriage will move out (forward and to the right) several inches (~ 50 mm) from its standard "park" position in the upper left corner.
+Note: When the FOCUS button is pressed, and the carriage is in its Home position, the carriage will move out (forward and to the right) several inches ( $\sim 50$ mm) from its standard "park" position in the upper left corner.
 If the table is too high, the carriage may collide with any material that is between the park position and the focus position.
 To prevent the carriage from colliding with your material, you can do one of two things: